hanmeng221/docker_python/README.md

                 sudo service docker start
     4. When you build a image successfully, you can use " docker images;" to show more details about this image.

+    5. If you want to run docker when you are not the root, you can use " sudo usermod -aG docker runoob" and then re-entry.

 Exit Code:

     0: Success